-The Super Bowl is an enormously popular sporting event that takes place each year to determine the championship team of the National Football League (NFL).
+The Super Bowl is an enormously popular sporting event that takes place each year to determine the National Football League (NFL) champion.
 Millions of fans gather around televisions on a Sunday in January or February to celebrate this de facto national holiday.
-Broadcast in more than 170 countries, the Super Bowl is one of the most-watched sporting events in the world, with elaborate halftime shows, celebrity appearances and cutting-edge commercials adding to the appeal.
-After more than 50 years of existence, it’s safe to assume that the Super Bowl has become a legendary symbol of American culture.
+Broadcast in more than 170 countries, the Super Bowl is one of the most-watched sporting events in the world, with elaborate halftime shows and new commercials adding to the appeal.

 History of the Super Bowl

-Though the NFL officially formed in 1920, the Super Bowl didn’t happen until more than 40 years later.
+Though the NFL officially formed in 1920, the Super Bowl wasn't played until more than 40 years later.

-In 1960, a group of businessmen who wanted to own football franchises—but were denied by the NFL—decided to launch an alternative league, known as the American Football League (AFL).
+In 1960, a group of businessmen who wanted to own football franchises—but were denied by the NFL—launched an alternative league, known as the American Football League (AFL).

-After the leagues merged, the NFL split into two main conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
-The champions of each now play in the Super Bowl.
+After the leagues merged, the NFL split into two conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
+The champions of each play in the Super Bowl.

-The Packers outperformed the Chiefs, winning 35-10.
-The next year, the Packers decisively won again in Super Bowl II, defeating the Oakland Raiders 33-14.
-Many began to question whether the AFL teams could hold their own in the NFL.
+The next year, the Packers decisively won Super Bowl II against the Oakland Raiders, 33-14.
+Many questioned whether the AFL champion could beat the NFL's best.

 Super Bowl: 1970s-Present

-During the 1970s, three NFL teams—the Pittsburgh Steelers, the Miami Dolphins and the Dallas Cowboys—dominated the NFL scene and won a combined eight Super Bowls in 10 years.
+During the 1970s, three teams—the Pittsburgh Steelers, Miami Dolphins and Dallas Cowboys—dominated the NFL, winning a combined eight Super Bowls in 10 years.

 Franchises from the NFC won 16 of the 20 Super Bowls played in the 1980s and 1990s.
-Teams like the 49ers, the Chicago Bears, the Washington Redskins and the New York Giants stood out during these years.
+The San Francisco 49ers, Chicago Bears, Washington Redskins (now Washington Football Team) and New York Giants stood out during these years.

-The AFC has bounced back in the years since the Bills' run of losses.
-Between 1995 and 2016, five teams—the Broncos, Patriots, Steelers, Baltimore Ravens and Indianapolis Colts—were represented in 20 of the 22 AFC Super Bowl appearances.
-Since 2001, the Patriots have established themselves as a dynasty, with Tom Brady leading them to nine Super Bowl appearances and five wins.
+The AFC bounced back after the Bills' run of losses.
+From 1995-2016, the Denver Broncos, New England Patriots, Pittsburgh Steelers, Baltimore Ravens and Indianapolis Colts represented the conference in 20 of the 22 AFC Super Bowl appearances.

-Super Bowl XXV (Jan.
+Super Bowl XXV (New York Giants 20, Buffalo Bills 19, Jan.
 27, 1991): A missed field goal by the Bills gave the Giants their second Super Bowl win in five years.

-Super Bowl XXXIV (Jan.
-30, 2000): The St. Louis Rams stopped the Tennessee Titans at the 1-yard line to win the game.
+Super Bowl XXXIV (St. Louis Rams 23, Tennesee Titans 16, Jan.
+30, 2000): The Rams stopped the Titans at the 1-yard line in the waning seconds.

-Super Bowl XXXVI (Feb.
-3, 2002): A game-winning field goal as time expired secured victory for the Patriots over the St. Louis Rams.
+Super Bowl XXXVI (New England Patriots 20, St. Louis Rams 17, Feb.
+3, 2002): A field goal as time expired secured the victory for the Patriots.

 Super Bowl Halftime Show

-- The Pittsburgh Steelers have six Super Bowl victories—the most of any team.
-The Dallas Cowboys, New England Patriots and San Francisco 49ers each have five wins.
+The Pittsburgh Steelers and New England Patriots each have six Super Bowl victories—the most of any team.
+The Dallas Cowboys and San Francisco 49ers each have five wins.

-- With five defeats, the Denver Broncos hold the record for the most Super Bowl losses.
+With five defeats each, the Denver Broncos and New England Patriots are tied for most Super Bowl losses.

-- With 11 cameos, the Patriots have made the most Super Bowl appearances of any team.
+- The Patriots have made the most Super Bowl appearances of any team (11).

-- The championship team receives the Vince Lombardi Trophy, which is named after the legendary coach of the Green Bay Packers, who won the first two Super Bowls.
+- The championship team receives the Vince Lombardi Trophy, named for the legendary Green Bay Packers coach, who won the first two Super Bowls.

 - Because the football season runs into two calendar years, Roman numerals are used to identify each Super Bowl.

-- The Super Bowl venue changes each year, and no team has ever played in its home stadium.
+- The Super Bowl venue changes each year.

 - Super Bowl Sunday is the second-largest day for food consumption in the United States, with only Thanksgiving ahead of it.